 Please note that as charming as Bellagio is, it’s quite a small town that doesn’t require more than a few hours to visit.
+In fact, many people come here as a day trip from Milan.
 At the same time, its location is perfect for visiting many other interesting places nearby.
 So you can easily spend a few days in this area and never get bored.

-In this article I share best things to do in Bellagio, some of the stunning places to see nearby, as well Bellagio hotel recommendations and practical tips for your visit.
+In this article I share the best things to do in Bellagio, some of the stunning places to see nearby, as well as Bellagio hotel recommendations and practical tips for your visit.
 Find out!

 Stroll the picturesque streets of Bellagio

 The best way to discover Bellagio is without a doubt by taking a walk through its picturesque old town center.
 The town is situated on two levels: the lower part by the lake, and the higher part that requires some up-hill walking on cobbled streets and staircases.
 You may want to trade your high-heeled sandals for something more comfortable when visiting Bellagio.